 Hu Kitchen is the entirely gluten-free health haven famous for feeding every yoga instructor on the island of Manhattan, but guess what: the food is good.
 You just have to go in with the right expectations and be sure about what you order.

-The restaurant itself is no frills: a well put together serve yourself dining hall of shiny metal, and Buddhist encouragement written on chalkboards (read, "Nothing is sexier than a face with a vegetable glow.")
-Okay, maybe not so Buddhist.
-But you see why girls in Lululemon flock to this place.
-Prepare for quality produce, inventive takes on meals that are usually loaded with white flour and butter (apparently that's bad for you), a legit juice bar, and a serious takeout operation.
-Just don't expect the same level of tasty satisfaction that you'd find in a gluten-free Rubirosa pizza.
-This is "health food," after all.
+The restaurant itself is a well put together serve-yourself dining hall of shiny metal, and things written on chalkboards like “Nothing is sexier than a face with a vegetable glow.“ Prepare for quality produce, inventive takes on meals that are usually loaded with white flour and butter (apparently that’s bad for you), a juice bar, and a serious takeout operation.

-This baby bird isn't your regular supermarket rotisserie.
-This one's been brined in coconut water and positive thoughts or something.
+This baby bird isn’t your regular supermarket rotisserie.
+It’s been brined in coconut water and positive thoughts or something.
 Whatever it is, the meat falls off the bone and the skin is perfectly salty.
-It's our personal favorite item on the menu, and we typically take down half a chicken in one sitting.
+It’s our personal favorite item on the menu.

 These healthy fingers are pretty serious.
 Instead of fried, these have been baked with almond meal and a ton of seasoning instead, and they could easily stand up to any basket of KFC or diner fingers you’d normally dive into.
 Order them with the BBQ sauce and take some home.

 If you’re into sweet potatoes, you’ll be into this.
 It’s basically just some pureed sweet potato stuff that is neither sugary nor cinnamon-y.
 Get it with the rotisserie chicken as a side.
 This shouldn’t be the centerpiece of your meal.